rjust/defects4j/README.md

 Requirements
 ----------------
- - Java 1.7
+ - Java 1.8
  - Git >= 1.9
  - SVN >= 1.8
  - Perl >= 5.0.12

 #### Java version
-All bugs have been reproduced and triggering tests verified, using the latest version of Java 1.7.
+All bugs have been reproduced and triggering tests verified, using the latest version of Java 1.8.
-Note that using Java 1.8+ might result in unexpected failing tests on a fixed program version.
-The next major release of Defects4J will be compatible with Java 8.
+Note that using Java 1.9+ might result in unexpected failing tests on a fixed program version.

 #### Perl dependencies
 All required Perl modules are listed in `cpanfile`.
 On many Unix platforms,